Shout! The Legend of The Wild One

 Shout!
 The Legend of the Wild One is an Australian musical based on the life of Johnny O'Keefe.
-It premiered in Melbourne at the State Theatre in December 2000, before seasons in Sydney, Adelaide and Brisbane through 2001.
-A jukebox musical, it includes songs recorded by O'Keefe and other period songs from the 1950s and 1960s.
+It premiered in Melbourne at the State Theatre in December 2000, followed by seasons in Sydney, Adelaide and Brisbane throughout 2001.
+As a jukebox musical, it features songs recorded by O'Keefe and other popular songs from the 1950s and 1960s.

 The original production was directed by Richard Wherrett and featured David Campbell as O'Keefe.
-Each was nominated at the 2001 Helpmann Awards, for Best Direction of a Musical and Best Male Actor in a Musical respectively.
-The original production was remounted for a national tour in January 2008 starring Tim Campbell as O'Keefe.
+Both were nominated at the 2001 Helpmann Awards, for Best Direction of a Musical and Best Male Actor in a Musical respectively.
+The original production was later remounted for a national tour in January 2008, starring Tim Campbell as O'Keefe.

 Plot

-In the mid 1970s Johnny O'Keefe shows his new fiancé to see the Sydney Stadium before it is demolished.
-He begins to reminisce about his life, growing up in Sydney and falling for Marianne, a German immigrant.
-When he hears "Rock Around the Clock" by Bill Haley and the Comets he discovers a passion for rock music and persuades Lee Gordon to promote him.
+In the mid-1970s, Johnny O'Keefe takes his new fiancé to see the Sydney Stadium before its demolition.
+He reminisces about his life, growing up in Sydney and falling for Marianne, a German immigrant.
+When he hears "Rock Around the Clock" by Bill Haley and the Comets, he discovers a passion for rock music and persuades Lee Gordon to promote him.

-O'Keefe becomes famous and successful.
-But he is involved in a car crash and fails to crack the US market.
-He and Gordon fall out, his marriage collapses and Gordon dies.
+O'Keefe achieves fame and success, but his journey is married by a car crash and difficulty breaking into the US market.
+His relationship with Gordon deteriorates, his marriage falls apart and Gordon dies.

-However O'Keefe makes a comeback in the 1970s.
+Despite these challenges, O'Keefe makes a comeback in the 1970s.